-Details about Suburban Rail Loop were first communicated to landowners and tenants near the proposed site in October 2020 with this project letter.
+Details about Suburban Rail Loop were first communicated to landowners and tenants near the site in October 2020 with this project letter.

 Online consultation started in December 2020 and remains open via the link at the bottom of this page.

 HAVE YOUR SAYWe are actively engaging with residents, businesses and other key stakeholders to inform project design and mitigate some of the impacts of the stabling facility, including through landscaping and fencing.
-You can provide your feedback on the proposed train stabling at Heatherton, directly via the survey below.
+You can provide your feedback on the train stabling at Heatherton, directly via the survey below.

 Should you have any questions about the project please contact the Suburban Rail Loop information help line at 1800 105 105 or via the Contact page.